GitCatacao/gitcatacao/README.md

 @GitCatacao doesn't know the code, but the code knows GitCatacao 👺👿

-@GitCatacao has 12 arms and 12 hands, but a little less feet than a millipede 🐞
+@GitCatacao has 12 arms and 12 hands and a little less feet than a millipede 🐞